 Step 1: Measure and Cut the boards

-To get the right dimensions for the frame, the inside edges of the boards needed to perfectly match the 24″ x 36″ mirror.
-So that means that the top and bottom pieces for our frame had an inside edge that measured 24″.
-The inside edges of the side pieces were 36″.
-We then used our miter saw to make 45 degree cuts at each of those measured marks.
-That way the boards would form a 90 degree angle at each of the corners when paired with another board.
+To ensure proper fitment for the bathroom mirror frame, the inside edges of the boards needed to perfectly match the 24″ x 36″ mirror.
+The top and bottom pieces of the frame needed an inside edge that measured 24″, and the inside edges of the side pieces needed to be 36″.

-Tip: Alder is a great choice of wood for this project – although it’s slightly more expensive than cheap pine boards, it tends to warp less and the wood is more uniform.
-Since the amount of wood needed is minimal, the extra cost doesn’t amount to very much.
+Alder is a great species of wood for this project.
+Although it’s slightly more expensive than cheap pine boards, it tends to warp less and the wood is more uniform.

 We also placed a small bead of adhesive along the edges where the boards came together…